MeenakshiSundaramSelvaraj/Java-Collections/README.md

 # Java-Collections

-ArrayList
+ArrayList<br/>
-ArrayList internally uses dynamic array to store the elements.
+ArrayList internally uses dynamic array to store the elements.<br/><br/>
-ArrayList class can contain duplicate elements.
+ArrayList class can contain duplicate elements.<br/>
-ArrayList class maintains insertion order.
+ArrayList class maintains insertion order.<br/>
-ArrayList class is non synchronized.
+ArrayList class is non synchronized.<br/>
-ArrayList allows random access because array works at the index basis.
+ArrayList allows random access because array works at the index basis.<br/>
-ArrayList increases its size by 50% of the array size.
+ArrayList increases its size by 50% of the array size.<br/><br/><br/>
-ArrayList class, manipulation is slow because a lot of shifting needs to be occurred if any element is removed from the array list.
+ArrayList class, manipulation is slow because a lot of shifting needs to be occurred if any element is removed from the array list.<br/>

-LinkedList
+LinkedList<br/>
-LinkedList internally uses doubly linked list to store the elements.
+LinkedList internally uses doubly linked list to store the elements.<br/>
-LinkedList class can contain duplicate elements.
+LinkedList class can contain duplicate elements.<br/>
-LinkedList class maintains insertion order.
+LinkedList class maintains insertion order.<br/>
-LinkedList class is non synchronized.
+LinkedList class is non synchronized.<br/>
-LinkedList class, manipulation is fast because no shifting needs to be occurred.
+LinkedList class, manipulation is fast because no shifting needs to be occurred.<br/><br/>
-LinkedList class can be used as list, stack or queue.
+LinkedList class can be used as list, stack or queue.<br/>